ply-ct/ply/docs/topics/openapi.md

 As a bonus, if the OpenAPI summary and description for this POST operation are empty in movies.yaml, Ply will set summary to 'Create a movie' and description to 'Add a movie with its details to the collection'.

+## Java API implementations
+Now there's a Java annotation-based implementation of Ply's OpenAPI augmentation, so Spring REST APIs can take advantage of this as well: https://github.com/ply-ct/ply-java.

 Next Topic: [GitHub Action](action)